Kelso Lake (Minnesota)

 Kelso Lake is a lake in Cook County, Minnesota.
 It is within the Boundary Waters Canoe Area Wilderness and the Superior National Forest.
 Kelso Lake is a very long and narrow lake.
 It lies west of Sawbill Lake.

 Recreation

 There are three designated campsites on the lakeshore.
 Two campsites are on the north end of the lake, one is on the south end near the 10 rod portage south to Alton Lake.

+Kelso Lake is connected by navigable creek to Lujenida Lake to the north, which in turn provides access to the Lujenida portage, one of the longest in the Boundary Waters at 480 rods.

 Fish species

 Fish species in Kelso Lake include bluegill, northern pike, smallmouth bass, yellow perch, and white sucker.